 - Acure Organics Moroccan Argan Oil Conditioner (light and fresh scent)

-In the picture, I used a glass spray bottle I got during a Zulily sale, but I’ve also used this spray bottle from amazon and the sprayer actually works better for this.
+I used a glass spray bottle I got during a Zulily sale, but I’ve also used this spray bottle from Amazon and the sprayer actually works better for this.

-- Boil water and marshmallow root in a small pan.
+- In a small pan, bring the water and marshmallow root to a boil.

-- Let cool slightly and strain through a cheesecloth or very thin wire strainer.
+- Cool slightly and strain through a cheesecloth or very thin wire strainer.